beast-45/RTSPstreamingApp/README.md

 PLAY THE STREAM :
--Open VLC  or this App on android device  (VLC to check if stream is working) -IN VLC ,Go to Media > Open Network Stream.
-OR in this app , directly enter the RTSP URL
+-Open VLC  or this App on android device  (VLC to check if stream is working) -IN VLC ,Go to Media > Open Network Stream --OR-- in this app , directly enter the RTSP URL

 The URL will look like :
 rtsp://<your-ip>:8554/stream